 The biosphere is a truly vast cosmic cloud dominated by microbes.
 In his new book, Biocivilisations, bioscientist and philosopher Dr Predrag Slijepčević argues that the world’s first Internet was created by microbes

 Microbes have been living as giant colonies, containing trillions of members, since the dawn of life on Earth.Dr Predrag Slijepčević

 Life existed without humans for more than 99.99% of the Earth’s existence.
-We can learn from the civilisations that came before us.
+So it’s about time we realised what we can learn from the civilisations that came before us.

 Believe it or not, the Internet wasn’t exactly a human invention.
 The World’s First Internet was created by microbes, the tiny organisms that are responsible for all life on Earth.
 Before humans were even close to existing, microbes were hard at work creating their very own Internet of Things – and today, our very own World Wide Web is built around their model.

 Every organism on the planet depends on microbes for its survival.
 In this short adapted extract from Biocivilisations: A New Look at the Science of Life (Chelsea Green, May 2023), bioscientist, philosopher and author, Dr Predrag Slijepčević turns genetic determinism on its head and introduces the Internet of Living Things.

 The World’s First Internet

 Creating a huge global network connecting billions of individuals might be one of humanity’s greatest achievements, but microbes beat us to it by more than three billion years.
 These tiny single-cell organisms aren’t just responsible for all life on Earth, they also have their own versions of the World Wide Web and the Internet of Things.
 Here’s how it works.